ivlo11/todo-endpoint/README.md

 # todo-endpoint

-The goal of this project is to go through the manual steps of creating an end point within google app engine.
+The goal of this project is to go through the manual steps of creating an endpoint within Google App Engine.

 Basically this endpoint has the following apis: